This Fact Sheet is not relevant in your region

 - stop you from selling or getting rid of certain goods (called an interim attachment).

 If you think that the creditor is trying to take this action against you, contact us for advice.

 A creditor, or group of creditors, could also try to sequestrate you (make you bankrupt).
 They may be more likely to do this if you have valuable property or other assets that you own which would be sold in bankruptcy to raise money to pay your creditors.

 Under current temporary rules to help during the coronavirus pandemic, you must owe £10,000 or more before a creditor can make you bankrupt (although two or more creditors can ‘club’ together and apply to make you bankrupt).
-These temporary coronavirus rules are due to end on 31 March 2022.
-After 31 March 2022 creditors will be able to make you bankrupt if you owe them £3,000 or more.
+These temporary coronavirus rules are due to end on 30 September 2022.
+After 30 September 2022 creditors may be able to make you bankrupt if you owe them £3,000 or more.

 They must also show that you are ‘apparently insolvent’.
 This is a legal term meaning that you are viewed as being unable to pay your debts as they fall due.
 The main circumstances in which you will be apparently insolvent are as follows.

 - The creditor has got a summary warrant or decree against you, sent you a charge for payment and you have not paid the debt within the time stated on the charge for payment (usually 14 days).